Academic Program Coordinators

 Meet your Academic Coordinator Team

-- Kimberly Paladino: K-8 English Language Arts
+• Kimberly Paladino: K-8 English Language Arts Coordinator

-- Mike Reid: K-8 Math
+• Mike Reid: K-8 Math Coordinator

-- Tara Fogel: K-8 Science
+• Tara Fogel: K-8 Science and K-5 Social Studies Coordinator

 Marc J. D'Amico

-director of k-8 Curriculum and Leadership
+Chief Officer of K-12 Curriculum and Leadership

 Marc J. D'Amico has been in public education for nearly three decades.
 He started his career with the Shelton Public Schools teaching 4th - 6th grade and serving in a liaison role as a technology champion.
 Marc joined the Greenwich Public Schools in January of 2003 as the assistant principal of Julian Curtiss School where he co-led the efforts on developing the world language magnet theme.
 In the fall of 2005, Marc assumed the principalship of Glenville School and remained there until 2020.
 In July of 2020, Marc was appointed Director of Curriculum and Leadership K-8 for the Greenwich Public Schools.
 Marc has a Bachelor's Degree in Criminal Science from Pace University, a Master's Degree in Education from Sacred Heart University, a sixth-year degree in Educational Leadership from Southern Connecticut State University and is recognized as a PIMMS Fellow in Math and Science.